 Additionally, the law severely limited the ability of unions to encourage striking, saying that the practice formed a threat to national security.
 The bill was also influenced by McCarthyism and required that union leaders state publically that they had no ties to the Communist Party and that they had no intention of overthrowing the government.
 This provision of the bill was deemed unconstitutional in 1965, but by then, many leaders had been accused of communist loyalties and removed from their posts.

-Today, the impacts of the Taft-Hartley and other anti-union bills are clear, as union membership in the US has hit a historic low of 10.1% before recovering to 11.3% in 2022.
+Today, the impacts of the Taft-Hartley and other anti-union bills are clear, as union membership in the US hit a historic low of 10.1% before recovering to 11.3% in 2022.